cytoflow/cytoflow/README.md

   analysis, such as fitting 2-dimensional Gaussians for automated gating and mixture modeling.

-#### Note: this software is still considered beta software.
-#### It is quite stable, functional and useful, but you may still encounter the occasional bug!

 ### Installation

 **If you just want the point-and-click version (not the Python modules), you